One of the most annoying and costly pests that commercial properties – especially apartment and condominium complexes – contend with are bed bugs.

 What can property managers do to prevent a bed bug infestation from taking over their complex?

-Jared Britton, branch manager for Clark Pest Control in Riverside, CA, says that in addition to regular inspections using canine teams and installing monitoring units in apartments, focusing on education is the key to success.
+Jared Bitton, branch manager for Clark Pest Control in Riverside, CA, says that in addition to regular inspections using canine teams and installing monitoring units in apartments, focusing on education is the key to success.

-“We focus on educating property managers and residents on what they can do to lower the risk,” says Britton.
+“We focus on educating property managers and residents on what they can do to lower the risk,” says Bitton.
 “Going over move-in and move-out procedures, recognizing the signs of a possible infestation, and the importance of reporting issues, are all critical to a successful bed bug program.”

 Clark also focuses on training maintenance staff members on how to check monitoring units for bed bug activity and the locations where bed bugs are likely to be most active.

-“It’s an eye-opening experience for many of them,” says Britton.
+“It’s an eye-opening experience for many of them,” says Bitton.
 “The more we can train them on how, what, and where to look, the better.
 The more proactive the approach, the better the results.”

 Where to look for bed bugs?

 The focus of training residents and the maintenance staff is teaching them where to look for bed bugs.
 Included in the training are the following helpful tips:

 - Bed bugs are very cryptic in nature, but often reside within 10 feet of their food source.

 - Their food source is an idle human.
 Someone walking around the apartment will not be targeted, but someone asleep or reclined in the living room watching television is a perfect host.